-PART I INSPECTION PROCEDURES AND CERTAIN OBSERVATIONS Members of the Board's staff ("the inspection team") conducted primary procedures for the inspection from November 7, 2016 to November 18, 2016.7 A. Review of Audit Engagements The inspection procedures included a review of portions of two issuer audits performed by the Firm and the Firm's audit work on one other issuer audit engagement in which it played a role but was not the principal auditor.
+PART I INSPECTION PROCEDURES AND CERTAIN OBSERVATIONS Members of the Board's staff ("the inspection team") conducted primary procedures for the inspection from May 8, 2017 to May 19, 2017 and from June 7, 2017 to June 15, 2017.6 A. Review of Audit Engagements The inspection procedures included a review of portions of one issuer audit performed by the Firm and the Firm's audit work on one other issuer audit engagement in which it played a role but was not the principal auditor.
 The inspection team identified matters that it considered to be deficiencies in the performance of the work it reviewed.
-The description of the deficiency in Part I.A of this report includes, at the end of the description of the deficiency, references to specific paragraphs of the auditing standards that relate to that deficiency.
+The descriptions of the deficiencies in Part I.A of this report include, at the end of the description of each deficiency, references to specific paragraphs of the auditing standards that relate to those deficiencies.
 The text of those paragraphs is set forth in Appendix A to this report.
-The references in this sub-Part include only standards that primarily relate to the deficiency; they do not present a comprehensive list of every auditing standard that applies to the deficiency.
+The references in this sub-Part include only the standards that most directly relate to the deficiencies and do not include all standards that apply to the deficiencies.
 Further, certain broadly applicable aspects of the auditing standards that may be relevant to a deficiency, such as provisions requiring due professional care, including the exercise of professional skepticism; the accumulation of sufficient appropriate audit evidence; and the performance of procedures that address risks, are not included in any references to the auditing standards in this sub-Part, unless the lack of compliance with these standards is the primary reason for the deficiency.
-These broadly applicable provisions are described in Part I.B of this report.
-One of the deficiencies identified was of such significance that it appeared to the inspection team that the Firm, at the time it issued its audit report, had not obtained sufficient appropriate audit evidence to support its opinion about whether the issuer had For this purpose, "primary procedures" include field work, other review of audit work papers, and the evaluation of the Firm's quality control policies and procedures through review of documentation and interviews of Firm personnel.
+These broadly applicable provisions are described in Part I.B of this report. interest) who had primary responsibility for an issuer audit (as defined in AS 1201, Supervision of the Audit Engagement) or for the Firm's role in an issuer audit during the twelve-month period preceding the outset of the inspection.
+For this purpose, "primary procedures" include field work, other review of audit work papers, and the evaluation of the Firm's quality control policies and procedures through review of documentation and interviews of Firm personnel.
 Primary procedures do not include (1) inspection planning, which is performed prior to primary procedures, and (2) inspection follow-up procedures, wrap-up, analysis of results, and the preparation of the inspection report, which extend beyond the primary procedures.